yaakov123/hagana/README.md

 As a general rule, it's always better to add specific commands to the whitelist.

 > ⚠️ Something that I still need to think about is the fact that using the "commands startsWith" approach is it opens a hole that allows an attacker to run `node --version && cat ~/.ssh/id_rsa` which is clearly a problem.

+---

+> #### Before you get too excited, there are a few limitations that still need to be solved before this is a 100% complete solution to supply chain attacks.

+> #### A large amount of supply chain attacks occur in the `preinstall/postinstall` scripts inside the package.json file.
+I do have a solution for this, but I wanted to get a minimum viable solution out for runtime protection out first.

+> #### Once I have the solution for this ready, it will be released as a different package (most likely as a cli) which will allow for the safe execution of `npm i`

+---

 ## **The problem**